 One other hint: if a website with software downloads has a specialty installer (e.g. CNET), don't use the installer unless you have to -- look for a direct link to the software you want.
 That installer will sometimes have a variety of toolbars and other malware.

-- OpenOffice.Org: all the most needed features found in Microsoft Office for free
+- LibreOffice: get the most needed features of Microsoft Office for free!

 - CutePDF: create PDF files from any program (NOTE: Windows 10 comes with this capability built in)